openfaas/openfaas.github.io/_posts/2019-07-04-python-datascience-with-openfaas.md

 return json.dumps({"error": "No input provided"}), 400
 ```

-**Big models**: if your model file is very large and takes a few seconds to load, you can use the `com.openfaas.health.http.initialDelay` to extend the function healthcheck so that the function has enough time to load the file.
+**Big models**: if your model file is very large and takes a few seconds to load, you can use the `com.openfaas.ready.http.initialDelay` to extend the function readiness check so that the function has enough time to load the file.
 [Check the docs for and example.][of-stateless-microservices]

 ### Deployment
 This template is designed to bundle the pre-trained model into the final Docker image.
 This means that the deployment steps look like this